Save $1 with Theraflu

 If you’re suffering from a bad case of the sniffles or dealing with body aches that just make you want to sleep for days, why not try one of these simple, soothing foods?
-They’re not only good for you, but they also require minimal prep, which means you can travel from the kitchen to that comfy couch in no time.
+Read on to learn about some of the benefits of these foods and drinks when you’re sick.

-Your mom always said chicken soup was good for curing colds, and now science may be backing her up!
+Your mom always said chicken soup was good for a cold, and now science may be backing her up!
 A study from 2000 suggests chicken soup may provide “a mild anti-inflammatory effect” thanks in part to all the vegetables usually added in.
-So when soothing your cold symptoms with soup this winter, don’t forget the veggies!
+Chicken soup also features lots of vitamins, minerals, and protein, providing a good source of liquids and electroylytes.1

 2. Green Tea

 Tea is a wonderful, warm drink for the colder months, and a few studies on green tea suggest the possibility of preventive effects on influenza, or the flu, and common cold.
 When choosing a green tea to brew up, make sure to look for something that is as natural and as unprocessed as possible.

 3. Beverages in General

 If you think you might be dehydrated from sweating out your fever, tap into the power of any type of liquid to help replenish your fluids.
 Even if you don’t think you’re dehydrated, your cold or flu symptoms might be dehydrating you.1 Be sure to stay hydrated and drink plenty of water, in addition to beverages with a little bit of sugar, fat, or protein.1